Loukie/Notice-Board-Wordpress-Plugin/readme.md

 Frequently Asked Questions
 -------------------

-1. How can I display the notices in  my site?
+1. **How can I display the notices in  my site?**
-**Ans:-** You can use the 'Notice Board' widget to display a scrolling or static list of notices in your widget area or you can use the `[notice-board]` shortcode to display them in a post or page.
+	You can use the 'Notice Board' widget to display a scrolling or static list of notices in your widget area or you can use the `[notice-board]` shortcode to display them in a post or page.
-2. How do I change the default display of the notices in a page/post?
+2. **How do I change the default display of the notices in a page/post?**
-	**Ans:-** When using the notice board shortcode, You can specify aditional options to controll its appearance.
+	When using the notice board shortcode, You can specify aditional options to controll its appearance.
 Refer to the usage instructions above to know about the options available.
-3. How can I customize the CSS for the notices?
+3. **How can I customize the CSS for the notices?**
-	**Ans:-** Both the shortcode and the widget are wrapped inside the css class 'msnb-notice' and 'widget_notice_board_widget' respectively.
+	Both the shortcode and the widget are wrapped inside the css class 'msnb-notice' and 'widget_notice_board_widget' respectively.
 You can target them using their respective classes in your theme's custom CSS code.

 Changelog
 --------------